 A swish of mouthwash after brushing makes our mouths feel fresh and clean.
 But some scientists think your mouthwash could be hurting your immune system.
 Is there something sinister lurking in your oral care routine?

-New research shows that getting measles leaves you vulnerable to other infectious diseases until your body rebuilds its immunity -- and that can take several years.
+Research shows that getting measles leaves you vulnerable to other infectious diseases until your body rebuilds its immunity, and that can take several years.